nik0spapp/sdalg/README.md

 And, be sure the one you choose is low in sugar, has no trans or hydrogenated fats, and no artificial colors, flavors, or other synthetic ingredients.
 Related:Easy Greening: Chocolate 101Chocolate: Fact vs.
-FictionDark Chocolate Definitely Eases Emotional StressChocolate Tantric Pie Subscribe to my free e-newsletter World's Healthiest News for more cutting-edge health news, tips, recipes, and more.
+FictionDark Chocolate Definitely Eases Emotional StressChocolate Tantric Pie Subscribe to my free e-newsletter World's Healthiest News for more cutting-edge health news, tips, recipes, and more.

 Comment class:
 [x] comment_text contain_floats